 At that time, Swedish scientists with The Karolinska Institutet, one of Europe’s largest and most prestigious medical universities in Stockholm, Sweden, developed a flywheel device that was designed to help astronauts to maintain skeletal muscle strength and mass in space.
 The project was supported by the European Space Agency (ESA), the National Aeronautics and Space Administration (NASA) as well as the Swedish National Space Board.

 In 1994, they published a study (3) in which they designed a flywheel leg extension.
 They conducted a number of studies in the following years and developed a couple of flywheel resistance training devices similar to traditional strength training devices, like leg curl, leg extension and so on, but with the weight stack replaced by a flywheel.

 This was when I first found out about flywheel training.
 I had just finished my studies at the Swedish School of Health and Sport Sciences in Stockholm where I also met my friend and co-founder of Exxentric, Mårten Fredriksson.
 At that time, we were both working in the same ice hockey club, training elite junior players.
 I coached 16-17 year-olds and Mårten 18-19 year-olds.
 We had a lot of discussions about the talented players from different local teams that got recruited into our club in the early junior years.

-The problem was that they didn’t have any schooling in training, especially regarding the use of free weights.
-We felt that we spent a lot of time during their four junior years teaching them how to lift instead of improving their physique and performance to the extent that had been possible if they had been better lifters.
-Since they were strong and able kids it was frustrating that we couldn’t put enough load on them, since their lack of technique didn’t allow it.
+The problem was that they had not received any teaching in training techniques, especially regarding the use of free weights.
+We felt that we spent a lot of time during their four junior years teaching them how to lift instead of improving their physique and performance to the extent that would have been possible if they had been better lifters.
+Since they were strong and talented kids it was frustrating that we couldn’t put enough load on them, since their lack of technique didn’t allow it.